cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 The `println()` function works the same, but outputs an additional newline character to the text buffer.

-The function was inspired by string interpolation in Ruby, but there is an important difference: the first argument to the printing function must be a formattable string literal or a constant string expression, as the formatting takes place at compile time (Mindustry Logic doesn't provide means to do it at runtime).
+The function was inspired by string interpolation in Ruby, but there is an important difference: the first argument to the printing function must be a formattable string literal or a constant string expression, as the formatting takes place at compile time (Mindustry Logic doesn't provide the means to do it at runtime).

 ```Mindcode
 var x = 3;